segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/marketo/index.md

 ### How many API calls will the Segment source use to sync all my data?

-Segment couldn't provide the statistics regarding the number of API calls we consumed, becasue our systems only log the number of objects that we pulled from Marketo as throughput.
+Segment doesn't provide statistics for these consumed API calls, since Segment systems only log the number of objects pulled from Marketo as throughput.

-### Could I limit the API usage on the source?
+### Can I limit API usage on the source?

-Yes, you have the option to specify a cap to the API calls that our source will consume per day.
-If no cap is specified, we will by default consume as many API calls that are available within your limit that you agreed with Marketo to sync the entire source.
+Yes.
+You can specific a daily limit to the API calls the source will consume.
+If you don't set a limit, Segment will, by default, consume as many API calls as are available in the limit you agreed to with Marketo to sync the entire source.

-We also use the `Lead` and  `Activity` Bulk Extract APIs to reduce the number of requests needed to sync the data; this however, also has a limit of 500MB worth of files downloaded per day.
+Segment also uses the `Lead` and `Activity` [Bulk Extract APIs](https://developers.marketo.com/rest-api/bulk-extract/){:target="_blank"} to reduce the number of requests needed to sync the data.
+For these syncs, Segment has a limit of 500 MB worth of files downloaded per day.

-### What happens when my Marketo API limits daily quota is not enough?
+### What if my daily Marketo API quota isn't enough?

-If your source requires more than 10k Rest API calls, or over 500MB via the Bulk Extract API to sync, we will continue the sync when a new batch of API calls are available.
+If your source needs more than 10,000 REST API calls or more than 500 MB of data to sync, Segment will continue the sync when a new batch of API calls is available.

-Please be aware that the Marketo API quota is available across your subscription, if other applications are sharing the quota, it will interfere with our ability to sync the source.
+Marketo's API quota applies across your subscription.
+If other applications share the quota, it could interfere with Segment's ability to sync the source.

-### Why the `lead_activities` collections is not ingested by Segment? / Why I couldn't find `lead_activities` table in my data warehouse?
+### Why can't I find the `lead_activities` table in my data warehouse? does Segment not ingest it?

-Please fill the "Activity Type IDs (optional)" setting in the Marketo source.
-It is required to pull the `lead_activities` collection source.
-Once Segment pulled data, the data will be availabe in your data warehouses shortly
+You first need to enable the **Activity Type IDs (optional)** setting in the Marketo source, which must be enabled for Segment to pull the `lead_activities` collection source.
+Once Segment pulls the data, it will be available in your data warehouses.

-### Can I get other collections not default synced by the source?
+### Can I get other collections synced by the source?

-Please [Contact Support](https://segment.com/help/contact/) to request additional collections added to your source.
+[Contact Support](https://segment.com/help/contact/){:target="_blank"} to get additional collections added to your source.

-### Can I get other columns not default synced by the source?
+### Can I get other columns synced by the source?

 Yes.
-For `leads` and `activities`, we've introduced "Custom Lead Fields (optional)" where you can enter comma-separated custom fields, which will be synced by Marketo's REST API name.
+For `leads` and `activities`, choose **Custom Lead Fields (optional)**, which lets you enter comma-separated custom files that will be synced by Marketo's REST API name.

-Full list of standard fields and Maketo's REST API names can be found at [here](http://developers.marketo.com/rest-api/lead-database/fields/list-of-standard-fields/).
-If there are other fields you're interested in, [contact support](https://segment.com/help/contact/)  for assistance.
+View [Marketo's List of Standard Fields documentation](http://developers.marketo.com/rest-api/lead-database/fields/list-of-standard-fields/){:target="_blank"} for a complete list of standard fields and Marketo's REST API names.
+[Reach out to Segment support](https://segment.com/help/contact/){:target="_blank"} if you're interested in other fields.